vasanthk/css-refresher-notes/README.md

 **Inline:**
 * Default value for elements.
 Think of elements like span, b or em
 * Will ignore top and bottom margin/padding settings, but will apply left and right margin/padding.
 Only moves horizontally, not vertically.
-* Is subject vertical-align property.
+* Is subject to vertical-align property.
-* Will ignore the width and height properties.
+* Will ignore width and height properties.
 * If floated left or right, will automatically become a block-level element, subject to all block characteristics.

 **Inline Block:**